-Chitwan National Park is popular for Wildlife Safari, Bird Watching, and Tiger Tracking in Nepal.
+Chitwan National Park is famous for Wildlife Safari, Bird Watching, and Tiger Tracking in Nepal.
 Elephant Safari inside Chitwan National Park is one of the attractions of this park.
-Next, to Elephant Safari, Jeep Safari is another mainstream attraction in Chitwan.
+Next to Elephant Safari, Jeep Safari is another mainstream attraction in Chitwan.
 On the jungle safari of this UNESCO world heritage site, you can enjoy the sights of flora and fauna.
-You can spot One Horned Rhinoceros, Royal Bengal Tiger, Sloth Bear, and Leopard alongside various reptiles and various types of birds on the jungle safari.
-The park is home to more than 68 species of mammals, 544 species of birds and 55 species of reptiles and amphibians.
-In comparison to the jungle safaris around the world, Chitwan Jungle Safari is one of the least expensive ones as well.
+You can spot One Horned Rhinoceros, Royal Bengal Tiger, Sloth Bear, and Leopard alongside various reptiles and birds on the jungle safari.
+The park is home to more than 68 mammals, 544 species of birds, and 55 species of reptiles and amphibians.
+Compared to jungle safaris worldwide, Chitwan Jungle Safari is one of the least expensive.

 Jungle Safari Tour Package...

 Jungle walk-in Chitwan

-Along with the jungle safari, travellers can also engage in a number of other activities.
-Canoeing on the Rapti River is a popular sport and so is bird watching.
+Along with the jungle safari, travelers can also engage in several other activities.
+Canoeing on the Rapti River is a popular sport, and so is bird watching.
 Elephant Breeding Center is another must-visit in the location in Chitwan National Park.
-Similarly, the Tharu cultural programs and cuisines also complement the jungle safari quite brilliantly.
-All in all, Chitwan Jungle Safari offers a mix of nature and wild along with hints of numerous other interesting activities.
+Similarly, the Tharu cultural programs and cuisines also brilliantly complement the jungle safari.
+Chitwan Jungle Safari offers a mix of nature and the wild and hints at numerous other exciting activities.

 Bardia Jungle Safari

 Royal Bengal tiger in Bardia

 Bardia National Park is located in the southwestern part of Terai in Nepal and covers roughly 968 sq. km of territory.
-The park lies in the remote undisturbed wild territory of Terai.
-Bardia National Park is also visited less frequently in contrast to Chitwan National Park.
-Thus, nature is still pristine and wilder than in the Chitwan National Park.
+The park lies in the remote, undisturbed wild environment of Terai.
+Bardia National Park is also visited less frequently than Chitwan National Park.
+Thus, nature is still pristine and more fantastic than the Chitwan National Park.
 Bardia National Park is accompanied by the Karnali River to the west, Churia in the north, and the Babai streams straightforwardly through the park.
-The national park has also made acclaimed efforts on increasing the population of tigers in the country.
+The national park has also made acclaimed efforts to increase the country's tiger population.